 Housed in our collection are 4,500 skillfully crafted worksincluding an extensive collection of pottery representing each of the 19 Pueblos.
 A range of other art forms amplify the creative endeavors of our Pueblo artisans and include jewelry, textiles, basketry, dance regalia, photographs, prints, paintings, hand–sewn dolls, beaded figurines, and stone carvings varying from small hand–held examples to large outdoor sculptures.

-Learn more about our collection in our video series A View Into the Collection.
-Tune in monthly for a behind the scenes sneak peek of the Indian Pueblo Cultural Center’s Collections with host and Curator of Collections, Amy G. Johnson (Isleta).
+Discover more about our extensive cultural heritage collection in our quarterly video series, A View Into the Collection with host and Curator of Collections, Amy G. Johnson of Isleta Pueblo.